-Okra known as Lady Finger or Bhindi.
+Pindiya known as Okra, Lady Finger or Bhindi.
 This plant is cultivated in tropical, subtropical and warm temperate regions around the world and originated from Ethiopia.
-Did you know that the seeds of Okra were toasted and ground and used as a coffee substitute – now that is something I did not know which I am sharing with everyone.
+Did you know that the seeds of Okra were toasted and ground and used as a coffee substitute - now that is something I did not know.
 Okra is simple to cook and can be a main or side dish.
 When you handle this vegetable just make sure your hands are dry and the dish you are using is dry too.
 Any contact with liquid during preparation will make the texture of Okra go slimy.
 Don’t let this put you off the dish as once cooked it is delicious.

 Ingredients: